futureversecom/trn-seed/README.md

 yarn
 npx hardhat test
 ```
-Note: currently requires running one suite at a time with `.only()`, until a solution for testing with fresh state is found
+Note: currently requires running one test at a time with `.only()`, until a solution for testing with fresh state is found

 ## Formatting/Linting